Ming conquest of Đại Ngu: Background

 In 1405, Yongle Emperor of the Ming dynasty issued an edict reprimanding the usurper and demanding the restoration of the Trần throne.
 Hồ Quý Ly had doubts about the pretender's claims, but nevertheless acknowledged his crimes and agreed to receive the pretender as king.
 The nominal king was escorted back by a Ming envoy in a military convoy.
 On 4 April 1406, as the party crossed the border into Lạng Sơn, Hồ's partisans ambushed them and killed the Trần prince that the Ming convoy was escorting back.
 Hồ Quý Ly expected the Ming to retaliate, so he prepared the military for the imminent Ming invasion.
 He also took on a hostile foreign policy, which included harassing the southern border of the Ming.
-Upon hearing the new, Yongle reportedly said "If we do not destroy them, what are armies for?"
-On 16 July 1406, an imperial proclamation laying down "20 formal reasons" why forces were being dispatched against Annam.
+Upon hearing the news, Yongle reportedly said "If we do not destroy them, what are armies for?"
+On 16 July 1406, an imperial proclamation laid down "20 formal reasons" why forces were being dispatched against Annam.